MuhammadFakirullah/Rain-detector-system-project/README.md

       vi.
 Micro USB

 2. Once all the component are already available, we assemble the component based on the circuit diagram provided.
-You can see the circut diagram named as "Circuit    diagram 1. png"
+You can see the circuit diagram named as "Circuit    diagram 1. png"

 3. To connect YL-83 Rain Sensor Detection Board with NodeMCU ESP32, you have to follow this Pin Wiring configuration: